 How hard is it to get into Trinity College and can I get accepted?
-The school has a 34% acceptance rate ranking it #4 in Connecticut for lowest rate of acceptance.
-Last year, 2,061 out of 6,085 applicants were admitted making Trinity College a highly competitive school to get into with a lesser chance of acceptance for qualifying applicants.
-Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 11 percent.
+The school has a 33% acceptance rate ranking it #4 in Connecticut for lowest rate of acceptance.
+Last year, 2,036 out of 6,080 applicants were admitted making Trinity College a highly competitive school to get into with a lesser chance of acceptance for qualifying applicants.
+Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 9 percent.
+Trinity College typically accepts and attracts "A-" average high school students.
 Only 28% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|